Expedia nearing deal to sell stake to Silver Lake and Apollo - WSJ

 However, the talks could still collapse and Expedia could opt to raise funds in a public-debt offering instead, the report added.

-Expedia declined to comment, while Silver Lake and Apollo did not immediately respond to Reuters requests for comment.
+Expedia and Silver Lake declined to comment, while Apollo did not immediately respond to Reuters' request for comment.

 (Reporting by Uday Sampath in Bengaluru; Editing by Shounak Dasgupta)